 - New “Pepirus” xfwm4 theme

 - Three additional Ray Bilcliff wallpapers.

 - Included with the 4.10.0-40 kernel version.
 Expected to have 4.13 kernel version through the update-manager in near future.

 Pre-Installed Key Applications

-The Peppermint OS is designed to be full-fledged functional operating system with lightweight footprint.
-This distro comes with decent inbuilt software applications belonging to both online (cloud) and offline world.
+The Peppermint OS is designed to be a full-fledged functional operating system with a lightweight footprint.
+This distro comes with decent inbuilt software applications belonging to both the online (cloud) and offline world.
 Of course, nobody will stop a user install applications based on their need using graphical package managers like Synaptic or CLI based Aptitude.
-Rather than bloating the OS with all kind software, it makes sense to have few standard applications into OS so that based on need user can install desired applications.
+Rather than bloating the OS with all kind software, it makes sense to have few standard applications into OS so that based on need users can install desired applications.
 It appears that Peppermint OS developers understood this well and the result is Peppermint OS with bare minimum pre-installed applications.
 Below is the partial list of cloud and native applications offered in Peppermint OS 8:

 The Ice Application